-To create an annotation:
+To create a free annotation:

 1.Go to Edit > Annotations.